SeanTater/sqlite3-extras/README.md

 ```

 ### Vector Math
-SQLite omits a lot of pretty useful, ostensibly to reduce API footprint.
+SQLite omits a lot of functions, to reduce API footprint.
 As such, the functions provided here probably not as bulletproof as those in SQLite.
-But in practice they're still pretty good:
+But in practice they're still pretty useful:

 ```sql
 sqlite> .load sqlite3-reutil